MADE-USP/PNADc-Report/docs/index.md

 </div>

 ## Contact
-For any queries regarding the data or our research work, please contact us at <hiaman.santos@usp.br>.
+For any queries regarding the data or our research work, please contact us at <made.feausp@gmail.com>.